 Mutuals are suited for delivering microinsurance because:

-Member ownership: Mutual and cooperative insurers are owned by their members who participate in the governance and long-term success of the organization.
+Member ownership: Mutual and cooperative insurers are owned by their members who participate in the governance and long-term success of the organisation.

 Holistic livelihood approach: Mutuals do not only provide insurance but take a holistic approach to the members’ welfare, by providing risk prevention and loss services, as well as education and community empowerment.

 Needs-based: The needs of the policyholder are more accurately identified due to the close proximity the mutual has with its members and ensures an inclusive approach.